Robust Time Series Denoising with Learnable Wavelet Packet Transform

 \subsection{Intuitive weight initialisation}

 One of the advantages of the proposed method is that there are intuitive initializations of filters and biases in order to start with a L-WPT that behaves in a similar way as a standard WPT.
-Considering a kernel, denoted as $\mathbf{h}^{\rm PR} $, which satisfies the conjugate mirror property (examples of such kernels inlcude wavelet families like Daubechies, Haar or Coiflets \cite{mallat1999wavelet}), the initialisation of the kernels in the encoding and decoding parts for all layers $l$ and nodes $i$ is:
+Considering a kernel of size $K+1$ with $K$ an odd number and $ k \in \{0,...,K\}$, denoted as $\mathbf{h}^{\rm PR} $, which satisfies the conjugate mirror property (examples of such kernels inlcude wavelet families like Daubechies, Haar or Coiflets), the initialisation of the kernels in the encoding and decoding parts for all layers $l$ and nodes $i$ is \cite{strang1996wavelets}, \cite{mallat1999wavelet}:

-The alternating flip (${\rm flip}\left[ \bullet \right]$) and paraconjugate ($\bar{\bullet}$) are explained section~\ref{p2B}.
-Thus, the kernel through the L-WPT structure will respect the AF and ACC conditions.

 Finally, the denoising activation function has to be replaced by a linear function, which can be done if we initialise all biases $\gamma_l^i$ with 0.